dstim-degree-objectives

 Ability to formulate a relevant and accurate assessment and plan.

-Knowledge and references to perform an efficient, accurate, and thorough examination based on and using indigenous and traditional assessment protocol, including aspects of differential diagnosis.
+Knowledge and references to perform an efficient, accurate, and thorough examination using indigenous and traditional assessment protocols, including aspects of differential diagnosis.

 Ability to report significant abnormalities.